Palestine’s Olympic Flag Bearers

 What an honour to step out into the opening ceremony of an Olympics, among the most spectated events on earth, carrying the flag for your country.
 What an even greater honour when your land is a disputed territory, and your people’s sovereignty has been challenged for over 70 years.
 Next year’s 2020 Summer Olympics in Tokyo will be the nineteenth since the Nakba.

-Palestine however, has only competed in the past six Games, having been recognised by the International Olympic Committee (IOC) in 1995.
+Palestine however, has only competed in the past six, having been recognised by the International Olympic Committee (IOC) only in 1995.
 Whilst the partially-recognised state has sent more athletes to compete each year since its initial two in 1996, it was still only six in 2016 some twenty years later, and Palestine has yet to take home a medal.

-Ahead of another Olympic year in 2020, another chance for Palestine to remind the world proudly of its existence on a global stage, we take a look at the six athletes who have had the honour of bearing the flag for Palestine at an opening ceremony.
+Ahead of another Olympic year in 2020, another chance for Palestine to remind the world proudly of its existence on a global stage, we take a look at the six athletes who have had the honour of bearing the flag for Palestine at the Opening Ceremony.

 In examining these individual’s narratives every four years over the past six Olympics, we also trace the broader story of how the Palestinian situation has evolved over the past two decades, along with the myriad of challenges athletes living under occupation have to endure and overcome.